surgicalcoder/NetBash-Unity/README.md

 NetBash is a drop in (think mvc mini profiler) command line for your web app.

+Credits for creating NetBash goes to [Luke Lowrey](https://github.com/lukencode/NetBash) - I merely adapted it ever so slightly.

 #### Set up
 On application start call NetBash.Init() to initilize the routes.
 You can optionally set the Authorize action, this action is run to determine whether to show the console.